aleksasiriski/rffmpeg-autoscaler/README.md

 # rffmpeg-autoscaler

-Automagically scale number of rffmpeg workers in the cloud, written in Go!
+Automagically scale number of rffmpeg workers in the cloud

 ## NOTICE!
 **This is a rewrite of [Hcloud Rffmpeg](https://github.com/aleksasiriski/hcloud-rffmpeg) and currently it only supports Hetzner Cloud.**